SuperDotNet/superdotnet.github.io/content/posts/2018/Funding-Super.NET.md

 ## Figuring out the Money Game

 I've had this crazy idea of Super.NET now for about six weeks, I want to say.
 Probably a little longer.
 A lot has happened during this time.
-I turned 42, I had a brush of death, which essentially got me to kick out my art and [write about it](http://www.ossem.com/stories/2018/grind/), and coinciding with all of this, exploring [Hugo](https://gohugo.io) and putting together the Super.NET vision.
+I turned 42 (sorry not sorry, and self-respecting n3rd must pay homage!), I had a [near-brush with death](http://www.ossem.com/stories/2018/grind/), which essentially [kicked out all the art out of me](http://www.ossem.com/), and coinciding with all of this, exploring [Hugo](https://gohugo.io) and putting together the Super.NET vision.

 At one point, I did indeed put together a neat coinjar of sorts to accept donations towards the endeavor of building Super.NET.
 I liked it, but it still didn't feel right.
 Accepting money from others without anything in return is basically a form of going into debt (to me, at least).
 From my view, it is not operating from a position of strength, essentially.